yuvalmGS/gigaspaces-wiki-jekyll/xap97/securing-the-grid-services.markdown

 weight: 200
 ---

-{% summary %}Enabling security for Grid Service Agent, Manager and Container.{% endsummary %}
+{% summary %}{% endsummary %}

 # Enabling Security

-GigaSpaces security is enabled by setting a system property.
+XAP security is enabled by setting a system property.
 Append the following system property to `EXT_JAVA_OPTIONS` in `setenv` script.

 {% highlight java %}